-- Dissemination of tools or models to public health professionals, health care practitioners, health planners, policymakers, and advocacy groups - Dissemination of materials or information about an intervention to broader settings/systems - Dissemination or scaling up of best practices (infrastructure and tools) and evidence-based interventions for implementation (ie, implementation guides)
+- Dissemination of intervention implementation resources to public health professionals, health care practitioners, health planners, policymakers, and advocacy groups; - Dissemination of plans, products, materials, and other resources about an intervention that would provide recipients with the strategies necessary to implement in other settings/systems (eg, quality improvement strategies in a health care system, changes in standards of care); - Dissemination or scaling up of best practices (infrastructure and project resources) and evidence-based interventions for implementation (eg, implementation guides).

-2.3.
-Award Description
+2.3 Award Description

-The Dissemination of CPRIT-Funded Cancer Control Interventions RFA solicits applications from currently or previously funded CPRIT projects that have demonstrated exemplary success and have materials, policies, and other resources that have been successfully implemented and evaluated and could be scaled up and/or applied to other systems and settings.
-The ultimate goal is to continue and expand successful models for the delivery of prevention interventions all across the state through adaptation or replication.
+The Dissemination of CPRIT-Funded Cancer Control Interventions RFA solicits applications from ongoing CPRIT Prevention Program expansion projects or previously funded CPRIT Prevention Program projects that have demonstrated exemplary success and have materials, policies, and other resources that have been successfully implemented and evaluated and could be scaled up and/or applied to other systems and settings.
+The ultimate goal is to expand successful models for the delivery of prevention interventions all across the state through adaptation or replication.